unseemly/unseemly.github.io/index.md

  you can write the whole language as Unseemly macros.
 Not only is that faster than writing the language from scratch
  (you get the typechecker for free!),
- but Unseemly-based languages get to share libraries and tooling,
+ but Unseemly-based languages get to share libraries and even some tooling.
-  so once there's an Unseemly code-reformatter, it'll work for all Unseemly languages.
+(Tools like text editor support and a REPL should be shareable.)

 Unseemly is utterly barebones right now,
  but it has everything you need to grow a language.